 This application form is required for most projects that propose to use vertebrates or cephalopods in research, teaching, or testing at Dalhousie University.
 Relevant attachments should be included if applicable.
 See below for attachments that can be downloaded, filled in, and then uploaded into ROMEO.
 I recommend filling them in and saving them as PDF files to upload to ROMEO with your form A.

 Questions about protocols?
 More detail can be found here under the heading 'Protocol Applications'.
-The initial Form A submission must come from the lead researcher (PI) at Dalhousie University.
+The initial Form A submission must come from the lead researcher or Principal Investigator (PI) at Dalhousie University.
 Learn more about the animal ethics review process and how long it takes.

 For teaching protocols, we now require a pedagogical merit review for all teaching protocols.
 Please see the CCAC FAQ page for more details.
 For Instructors, please complete the form below and include it with your protocol submission on Romeo.

 Renewals and amendments are now submitted via events on your approved form A. These events are used to renew a protocol for a further year and/or to make minor changes to a protocol.
 For renewals, we are accepting two renewals on all Form A's, making the cycle 3 years.
 For example, if you have protocol 21-xxx approved in January 2021, renewals (form B/event form) will be accepted to renew in January 2022, and January 2023, and the following year in 2024 if the project continues a new form A will be required.
 Please submit all forms via ROMEO.